ava-labs/avalanche-docs/docs/learn/avalanche/avalanche-consensus.md

 low by adjusting system parameters.
 In Nakamoto consensus protocol (as used in Bitcoin and Ethereum, for example), a block may be included in the chain but then be removed and not end up in the canonical chain.
 This means waiting an hour for transaction settlement.
-In Avalanche, acceptance/rejection are **final and irreversible** and take a few seconds.
+In Avalanche, acceptance/rejection are **final and irreversible** and only take a few seconds.

 ### Optimizations